 - C2B – consumer to business

-We learnt that WooCommerce is the most popular e-commerce platform with 3.3 million websites worldwide using it and a 28.24% market share.
+We learnt that WooCommerce was the most popular e-commerce platform in 2020 with 3.3 million websites worldwide using it and a 28.24% market share.

 Frequently Asked Questions about E-Commerce?